ualberta-rcg/public/cloud-bootcamp/Cloud_Advanced/Orchestration/Instructions.md

   - On Windows, you need a termial with ssh client installed, or I will guide you to use the web based options so you can skip the python/etc installations.

-2. Use PIP to install python-openstackclient and python-heatclient
+2. Set up Virtual env (a sandbox with a specific version python and dependencies)
     ```
+    python3 -m venv myenv
+    source myenv/bin/activate
+    ```

+3. Use pip to install python-openstackclient and python-heatclient

+    ```
     pip3 install python-openstackclient
     pip3 install python-heatclient
     ```

-3. (Optional) If you found some software/library conflicts with existing ones on your OS, you may use virtualenv to set up a virtual environment, by running:

-    ```
-    python3 -m venv guest5xxenv
-    source guest5xxenv/bin/activate
-    ```
-   From where you can run the above commands safely.

-   (To quit the virtual env, you may run `deactivate`)

 4. Download the Openstack client setup script from Arbutus

     1. Log on to https://arbutus.cloud.computecanada.ca/